MATH-1100-WBP02

 - Reading from (mostly) the textbook:

-- Exercises due on November 2 Tuesday (submit these here on Canvas):
+- Exercises due on November 8 Friday (submit these on Canvas):

 - Assuming that a ≠ 0,